lidajav/Credit_Risk_Analysis/README.md

 ## Result

-- **RandomOverSampler Model:**
+**RandomOverSampler Model:**

-The accuracy score for this model is 63.75%.
+- Balanced Accuracy score: 63.75%
+- Precision for high risk: 1%
+- Recall for high risk: 61%

 The average precision and recall is 99% and 67%.
 Below is the confusion matrix and classification reports for this model.
-The precison for high risk is low at 1%, same as f1 score at  2% for this class.
-That means we have a large number of false positive or large number of low risk creit cards that predicted high risk (5720).The recall for high risk is 61%.
+The f1 score is 79%.
+The number of false positive or low risk creit cards that predicted high risk  is 5720.

 ![Confusion matrix](Naive_ran_samp_cm.png)

 ![Classification Report](Naive_ran_samp_report.png)

-- **SMOTE Oversamling:**
+**SMOTE Oversamling:**

+- Balanced Accuracy score: 64.70%
+- Precision for high risk: 1%
+- Recall for high risk: 66%

-The accuracy for this model is 64.70%.The average precision and recall is 99% and 64%.
+The average precision and recall is 99% and 64%.
 Below is the confusion matrix and classification reports for this model.
-The precison for high risk is low at 1%, same as f1 score at 2% for this class.
-That means we have a large number of false positive or large number of low risk creit cards that predicted high risk (6184).The recall for high risk is 66%.
+The f1 score at 77% for this class.
+The number of false positive or low risk creit cards that predicted high risk  is 6184.

 ![Confusion matrix](Smote_cm.png)

 ![Classification Report](Smote_report.png)

-- **Undersampling:**
+**Undersampling:**

-The accuracy score for this model is 52.96%.
+- Balanced Accuracy score: 52.96%
+- Precision for high risk: 1%
+- Recall for high risk: 61%

 The average precision and recall is 99% and 45%.
 Below is the confusion matrix and classification reports for this model.
-The precison for high risk is low at 1%, same as f1 score at 1% for this class.
-That means we have a large number of false positive or large number of low risk creit cards that predicted high risk (9416).The recall for high risk is 61%.
+The f1 score is 62% .
+The number of false positive or low risk creit cards that predicted high risk  is 9416.

 ![Confusion matrix](Undersampling_cm.png)

 ![Classification Report](Undersampling_report.png)

-- **Combination (Over and Under) Sampling:**
+**Combination (Over and Under) Sampling:**

+- Balanced Accuracy score: 64.04%
+- Precision for high risk: 1%
+- Recall for high risk: 70%

-The accuracy for this model is 64.04%.The average precision and recall is 99% and 58%.
+The average precision and recall is 99% and 58%.
 Below is the confusion matrix and classification reports for this model.
-The precison for high risk is low at 1%, same as f1 score at 2% for this class.
-That means we have a large number of false positive or large number of low risk creit cards that predicted high risk(7194).The recall for high risk is 70%.
+The f1 score is 73%.
+The number of false positive or low risk creit cards that predicted high risk  is 7194.

 ![Confusion matrix](Combination_cm.png)

 ![Classification Report](Combination_report.png)

-- **Balanced Random Forest Classifier:**
+**Balanced Random Forest Classifier:**

+- Balanced Accuracy score: 80.30%
+- Precision for high risk: 4%
+- Recall for high risk: 70%

-The accuracy for this model is 80.30%.The average precision and recall was 99% and 90%.
+The average precision and recall was 99% and 90%.
 Below is the confusion matrix and classification reports for this model.
-The precison for high risk is low at 4%, same as f1 score at 7% for this class.
-That means we have a large number of false positive or large number of low risk creit cards that predicted high risk (1630).The recall for high risk is 70%.
+The f1 score is 94% .
+The number of false positive or low risk creit cards that predicted high risk  is 1630.

 ![Confusion matrix](Balanced_ran_cm.png)

 ![Classification Report](Balanced_ran_report.png)

-- **Easy Ensemble AdaBoost Classifier:**
+**Easy Ensemble AdaBoost Classifier:**

+- Balanced Accuracy score: 92.54%
+- Precision for high risk: 7%
+- Recall for high risk: 91%

-The accuracy for this model is 92.54%.The average precision and recall was 99% and 94%.
+The average precision and recall was 99% and 94%.
 Below is the confusion matrix and classification reports for this model.
-The precison for high risk is low at 7%, same as f1 score at 14% for this class.
-That means we have a large number of false positive or large number of low risk creit cards that predicted high risk (979).The recall for high risk is 91%.
+The f1 score is 97%.
+The number of false positive or low risk creit cards that predicted high risk  is 979.

 ![Confusion matrix](Adaboost_cm.png)